I'm up at seven and a bit draggy today. The morning is bright.

 I got out the router and discovered that dd-wrt was already installed, so checked the setup and the job is done.
 It is not Tomato, but dd-wrt is good firmware.

 I continue to plan travel although it seems clear that the tsunami is on its way.
-Sitting on planes tends to bring on colds and flu at the best of time partly due to the penalties airlines place on cancellations. people fly even if they are sick due to the cost of rescheduling and also simply because they work and have to get back. then they go to work to keep their job...
+Sitting on planes tends to bring on colds and flu at the best of time partly due to the penalties airlines place on cancellations.
+People fly even if they are sick due to the cost of rescheduling and also simply because they work and have to get back.
+Then they go to work to keep their job...

 I realise I could end up locked down in Mexico or Ontario, or infected, but that is the risk.
-Life involves risks and hiding from them means barely living.
+Life involves risks and hiding from risks means barely living.
 I do wonder about flying across North America to visit my 101 year old Mom in a few weeks.
 For that matter I am in the higher risk age group, but not the racial groups with apparent highest risk.
 As an x-smoker, I may be vulnerable.
 Don't know.

 By the time I go north and east the Wuflu may well be at the door.
 It is already getting close.
 "San Diego says 200 under 'medical observation'.
 I may be changing my plans by the time that rolls around and flights may be cancelled anyhow.
 Odds?
 At current rate of spread, 30%?

 Don’t buy China’s story: The

 Today is my day to get ready to go tomorrow Somehow I had built it up in my mind to where it is a huge job, taking all day.
 It isn't All I have to do is throw a few things in a bag, tidy up, lock up and go.
 Not only that, I don't leave until noon tomorrow.